Drug Court Outcome reports address the effectiveness of the services being delivered.

-Drug Court Outcome evaluation, in contrast with program evaluation which addresses the effectiveness of the services being delivered, responds to the question, “How well are our drug court participants doing over time, as a result of the drug court experience.
+Survey questions ask, “How well are our drug court participants doing over time, as a result of the drug court experience”.

 In this evaluation component, there are quality indicators and benchmarks that include the use of the National Outcome Measures [NOMS] published by C-SAT and SAMSHA, some outcome measures recommended by the Commission on Accreditation of Rehabilitation Facilities and some measures recommended by the National Association of Drug Court Professionals [NADCP]. “ 3

 Drug court participants are administered a confidential survey at the time of induction and at periodic intervals including intervals post discharge from the drug court to determine whether there have been meaningful changes in behavior.
-The data collected by ACG Group in these surveys are statistically tested and include ANOVA and other tests for differences to determine how individuals differ from one time [admission] to other times [six months, twelve months, eighteen months, etc.] This is a very robust form of outcome evaluation that yields important information for stakeholders.
-An attractive, color-printed report is developed by ACG that contains these data in graphs, charts and forms that make for easy reading and understanding by stakeholders.
+The data collected are statistically tested to determine how individuals differ from one time [admission] to other times [six months, twelve months, eighteen months, etc.] This is a very robust form of outcome evaluation that yields important information for stakeholders.

 3 McLellan AT, Alterman A.L, Metzger et al,” Similarity of Outcome Predictors Across Populations,” Psychology, pg.
 62